rrice2004/Python-/LogFile Search/README.md

 # Python Logfile Search
-A log file search script to speed up troubleshooting and threat hunting.
-With the ability to search for individual or multiple keywords, IP addresses and MAC addresses.
-Help speed up your workflow and save time.

- > Currently works on the following file formats: .ini,.log,.txt,.csv,.xlsx and .docx
- >> Requires python-docx, openpyxl, fuzzywuzzy and python-Levenshtein modules to be installed.
+A command‑line log and artifact search utility designed to support SOC operations, digital forensics, and incident response (DFIR) workflows.
+The script enables analysts to quickly locate indicators of interest—such as keywords, IP addresses (including CIDR ranges), and MAC addresses—across large collections of logs and host‑based artifacts.
+Built for investigative use, the tool helps reduce manual review time during triage, threat hunting, and post‑incident analysis, allowing responders to identify relevant evidence faster and focus effort where it matters most.

+Supported File Formats
+The script currently supports searching across the following evidence and log formats commonly encountered during investigations:

+.ini
+.log
+.txt
+.csv
+.xlsx
+.docx
 <br />
 <br />

 ## Installation

 ```
-This tool was built with Python 3.10.11
+Built and tested with Python 3.10.11

-See the requirements.txt file for modules and module versions.
+See requirements.txt for required modules and pinned versions.

 ```

 ## Usage example